jundalisay/superblist/content/en/material/solutions/global-warming.md

 But nowadays, because of the mercantile system, society’s interests are made subservient to business interests and so you have strange solutions like a ‘cap and trade’ and carbon tax.
 A pollution tax would be absurd like a poison tax — you are free to poison other people bit by bit as long as you can pay for it.

  -->

+## Supereconomics Sustainability Versus Neo-classical Economic Destruction

+Supereconomics is the revival of Classical Economics integrated with Modern Data Science.

+Classical Economics originally was study of how to manage an estate to keep it productive.
+Its main measures of productivity was the usefulness that its members derived from it.

+Neo-classical Economics, on the other hand, was created after the Marginal Revolution which had the main goal of making more money.
+It came as a result of the growth of Mercantilism and the increased use of paper money.

+In Classical Economics, a forest has use for its plant-and-animal citizens, and so it will be protected.

+But in Neoclassical Economics, a forest has no obvious use to humans and would be more useful as a parking lot which can be monetized, and so it is bulldozed.